1983 Pacific typhoon season: Typhoon Ellen (Herming)

 It was first noted as a tropical disturbance east of the International Dateline on August 26, and became a tropical storm soon after crossing in the dateline on the morning of August 29.
 A strong high pressure ridge offshore Japan led to no further development over the next 5 days, and the cyclone began to track south of west.
 Dropping down to a weak tropical depression late on September 1, conditions aloft finally improved and the cyclone strengthened into a typhoon on September 3 as it tracked west-northwest.
 Approaching Luzon late on September 5, Ellen intensified rapidly into a strong typhoon before the terrain began to weaken the cyclone.
 Its final landfall was at Macau on the morning of September 9 as a minor typhoon.

 Hong Kong experienced extensive damage, with six killed and 277 injured.
 Winds gusted to 134 kn at Stanley.
 Twenty-two ships ran aground in the harbor.
 Rainfall totaled 231.8 mm at Hong Kong's Royal Observatory.
 The second tornado ever recorded in Hong Kong, and the first during a typhoon passage, occurred during Ellen.
 Ellen was Hong Kong's worst typhoon since Typhoon Hope of 1979.
 By late on the 9th, Ellen was rapidly dissipating in mainland China.

 Tropical Depression 02C

+Tropical Depression 02C entered our basin and remained a weak system throughout its existence, Tropical Depression 02C had a windspeed of 55 km/h (35 mph) throughout its existence in the Pacific, Tropical Depression 02C formed on September 1 and later dissipating on September 4th.

 Typhoon Forrest (Ising)

 Super Typhoon Forrest developed in the Western Pacific Ocean in September over the open ocean.
 It was the fastest-developing tropical cyclone on record, with a pressure drop of 100 mbar in a 24‑hour period, reaching a minimum pressure of 876 mbar at peak intensity.
 A tornado struck Inza Island, destroying 26 homes and injuring 26 people, as the cyclone passed by Okinawa.
 Forrest struck Japan as a tropical storm on the 28th.
 Kadena Air Force base reported winds gusting to 74 kn and rainfall totaling 300 mm during Forrest's passage.
 Up to 483 mm of rainfall fell across Japan, damaging 46,000 homes.
-Overall, the storm caused 21 casualties and moderate damage.
+Overall, the storm caused 21 casualties and ¥80.5 billion (USD$526 million) in damage.